Giving

 A donor can name Country Day as the primary beneficiary of a life insurance policy.
 The donor retains ownership of the policy and has access to the policy's cash value.
 Although the face value of the policy will be includible in the donor's gross estate, no federal estate-tax liability will result from the inclusion of the policy because of the charitable deduction.

 A donor who wishes to take advantage of more immediate tax benefits may wish to consider the irrevocable assignment of an insurance policy to Country Day.
-Upon such an arrangement, the donor is allowed an immediate federal income-tax charitable deduction for the lesser of the policy's fair market value or the net premiums paid.
+Upon such an arrangement, the donor is allowed an immediate federal income tax charitable deduction for the lesser of the policy's fair market value or the net premiums paid.

 • Charitable Remainder Trusts